getbrandao/file-transfer/README.md

 # File Transfer

->That Java project execute the feautres:
+>That Java project execute the features:

 > 1. Get values of a properties file
 > 2. Directory monitor to operations: [ CREATE | MODIFY | DELETE ]